Ray McDonald: Regular season

+Playoffs

 Personal life

 McDonald's father, Ray McDonald Sr., was a four-year letterman for the Florida Gators from 1982 to 1985 and was a standout wide receiver on the 1985 Gators team that finished 9–1–1.

 Legal troubles

 On May 25, 2014, police arrived at McDonald's residence in response to a 911 call.
 A police report from that night states that an engaged couple "were in an argument when the female subject became upset, grabbed a firearm (handgun) registered to the male subject, and held it at her side.
 When the male subject informed the female subject that he was going to call 911, the female subject put the firearm away and fled without incident.
 The female subject did not make any threats or point the firearm at the male subject."

 Three months later on August 31, 2014, police were again called to McDonald's residence.
 According to an unnamed police source, McDonald's fiancée showed authorities bruises on her arm and neck that she sustained in an alleged altercation with McDonald.
 The San Jose police department released a brief statement to the media shortly afterward saying that she did have visible injuries.
 McDonald was then arrested on suspicion of domestic violence.
 No formal charges were filed by the Santa Clara County District Attorney for either incident.

 In December 2014, the San Francisco 49ers terminated McDonald just hours after he was named as a suspect in another sexual assault investigation.
 San Jose Police Sexual Assaults and Investigation Unit searched McDonald's home, as part of the investigation.
 He was formally indicted by a grand jury for sexual assault on August 27, 2015.
 Charged with rape by intoxication, McDonald was arrested and then released after posting $100,000 bail.

 On May 25, 2015, McDonald was arrested once again on suspicion of domestic violence and possible child endangerment.
 On May 27, 2015, McDonald was arrested again, just two days after the prior arrest, for violating a restraining order.
 In July, he was charged with domestic violence, felony false imprisonment, child endangerment, and violating a court order.